apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Giants met Shohei Ohtani’s asking price**
+**Perseverance: Nasa's Mars rover celebrates 1,000 days of science**

-You can read more about it [here](https://www.mccoveychronicles.com/2023/12/12/23999447/giants-dodgers-shohei-ohtani-farhan-zaidi-contract-deferrals).
+You can read more about it [here](https://www.bbc.com/news/science-environment-67700437).

 ## Requirements
 - Python 3.8